 the National Marine Fisheries Service (2018) reports that less than 20% of the seafood Americans consume is a domestic product.
 These results are in line with other studies that highlight the common misconception consumers have about the source of the seafood they purchase (Barrington et al., 2010; Carlucci et al., 2017).
 Consumer awareness gaps appear even around the region that certain species are produced; for example, 94% of Atlantic salmon and more than 90% of various species of tropical shrimp (Penaeid spp.) are imported and are often misunderstood by consumers as being domestic products (National Marine Fisheries Service, 2018).
-Consumers' ability to access information regarding aquaculture products and the practices used in the industry has had a significant influence on awareness and acceptance of these products in states with strong aquaculture associations and university-based aquaculture extension programs.
-They have also served as a catalyst for more financially constrained aquaculture enterprises (Swann and Morris, 2001).
+Consumers' ability to access information regarding aquaculture products and the practices used in the industry has had a significant influence on awareness and acceptance of these products in states with strong aquaculture associations and university-based aquaculture enterprises (Swann and Morris, 2001).